 When shares are purchased, you will be subject to income tax, municipal and regional surcharge and social insurance contributions (to the extent you have not already exceeded the applicable contribution ceiling with your other income) on the difference (the "discount") between the purchase price and the average price of the shares in the month preceding and including the date of purchase.
 Tax will be due on this amount unless a tax exemption applies.
 A tax exemption is likely to apply where the shares are held by you for at least three years from the date of purchase.
-Where the exemption applies, up to €2,065 of the discount will not be subject to income tax.
-You will be subject to social insurance contributions on the discount only to the extent the EUR 2,065 exemption does not apply.
+Where the exemption applies, up to €2,065 of the discount will not be subject to income tax and social insurance contributions.

-Note that if you sell the shares purchased under the ESPP to your employer or to HP or, in the three years following the date of purchase, you otherwise dispose of the shares, the previously exempted amount will become subject to income tax (and possibly social insurance contributions) in the year of sale.
+Note that if you sell the shares purchased under the ESPP to your employer or to HP or, in the three years following the date of purchase, you otherwise dispose of the shares (the "Holding Period Requirement"), the previously exempted amount will become subject to income tax (and possibly social insurance contributions) in the year of sale.
 Please consult with your tax advisor for further details.